Let’s talk life insurance: 7 myths uncovered

 There are plenty of myths about how this coverage works.
 So let’s start there—and explain why these myths don’t hold up.

 One of the biggest myths is that it comes with a hefty price tag.

 Get this: More than half of us overestimate the cost of term life insurance by three times its actual price, according to the 2020 Insurance Barometer Study.

 Waiting to buy coverage can prove costly.
 By purchasing coverage when you’re young and healthy, you help eliminate concerns later in life when health issues tend to add up.
 Don’t wait for a serious health scare to seek coverage—it might be too late to secure it.

 Premiums can be relatively low, especially when you’re young.
 If you get your coverage at a young age, you can lock in your premiums for life.
 These premiums are mostly based on age: The younger you are, the less expensive your premiums will be!

-“Every year that we wait to purchase life insurance, the premiums get more expensive,” said Tim Bemis, insurance services manager at Dupaco Insurance Services.
+“Every year that we wait to purchase life insurance, the premiums get more expensive,” said Tim Bemis, insurance services regional manager at Dupaco Insurance Services.

 |3| My children don’t need life insurance

 Not only is the birth of a child an important time to reevaluate your coverage, but it’s also crucial to start a policy for your child.
 Why?
 See Myth No. 2 above.